Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: A new classifying space for principal bundles with connections

 Denote by $\Psi_0,\Psi_1$ and $\Phi_0,\Phi_1$ the maps in the functors $\Psi$ and $\Phi$ on objects and morphisms, respectively.
 The unique functor $\Upsilon:\caC\rightarrow\scR_\sigma(\frat(P))$ is then given by

 where we used the evident projection $\sfpr_\frg:\frg[1]\times \rmT[1]\sfG\rightarrow \frg[1]$.
-Note that compatibility with the differential is evident for these maps. \end{proof} We note that the construction as pullback produces the dg-Lie groupoid morphism $\rho$, which plays the role of the anchor functor.
+Note that compatibility with the differential is evident for these maps. \end{proof} \begin{remark} In the diagram \eqref{eq:pullback_resolved_Atiyah}, the weak pullback coincide with the strict pullback which can be proved abstractly.
+However, we omit this not to complicate the discussion. \end{remark} We note that the construction as pullback produces the dg-Lie groupoid morphism $\rho$, which plays the role of the anchor functor.